This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 9) Add More Carbs

 If constipation gets too severe, start taking carbs in low proportions.
-If all of the above tips help and you still go through the problem of severe constipation, you could begin to reintroduce carbs into your diet.
+If all of the above tips does not help and you still go through the problem of severe constipation, you could begin to reintroduce carbs into your diet.

 Add more natural and healthy foods to your diet, at least till you get rid of your constipation.